-A native of Berea, Ohio, Mike’s ease in dealing with people of varied backgrounds and eclectic work history enables him to handle a wide array of legal problems.
+A native of Berea, Ohio, Mike’s ease in dealing with people and broad work history enables him to handle a wide array of legal problems.
 Since beginning law practice in 1997, Mike has worked on matters ranging from multifamily construction project disputes and trademark litigation to the representation of a national day-care operator before its state licensing agency and negotiation of the contract for a national public radio personality.
 As an example of his versatility Mike, who grew up knowing nothing about farming, used his background in information technology and presentation development to create computerized damages analyses that led to the successful resolution of more than 35 crop insurance lawsuits filed by North Carolina tobacco farmers in the aftermath of Hurricane Fran.
 This imaginative work has led to Mike’s handling of crop insurance claims for many other farmers.

-A graduate of Indiana University, where he earned a degree in telecommunications, Mike has experience in television production, aerial video photography, graphics design, desktop publishing, editing corporate newsletters and public relations.
+A graduate of Indiana University, where he earned a degree in telecommunications, Mike has experience in television production, aerial video photography, graphic design, desktop publishing, editing corporate newsletters and public relations.
 At Case Western University’s law school, Mike served as coordinator of the school’s national moot court team.
-Mike’s professional activities including a six-year stint as the editor of The Wake Bar Flyer, the newsletter of the award-winning Wake County Bar Association.
-Mike is currently on the Board of Directors for the Wake County Bar Association and Chairman of its Communications Committee.
+Mike’s professional activities include being the current chair of the Communications Committee of the North Carolina Bar Association and a six-year stint as the editor of The Wake Bar Flyer, the newsletter of the award-winning Wake County Bar Association.
+Mike served as president of The Springdale Area Recreation Club and has served on the Board of Directors for the Wake County Bar Association and chaired its Communications Committee.

 Mike is a long standing member and served on the Board of the Downtown Raleigh Rotary Club – North Carolina’s oldest civic club.